- Emergency Medical Services

 - Special Response Tactical Medic (SRT)

-- 12 stations throughout the parish
+- 12 stations and 19 units throughout the parish

 - Minimum of two Supervisor sprint vehicles also available 24 hours

 All of the above are divided into 6 twelve-hour shifts with an average of 20 paramedics per shift.
 The average response time throughout the coverage area is approximately 10 minutes.

 - This year’s EMS annual operating budget is $34,600,000

 - The population of East Baton Rouge is over 440,000

 - The distance of community served is 456 square miles